-The instructions below define responsibilities when UGA labs are being opened or closed.
+The instructions below define responsibilities when UGA labs are being opened, closed, or relocated.
 Also included in these instructions are guidelines and considerations for relocating laboratory equipment.

 There are minimum safety and regulatory requirements that must be met before any lab is allowed to become operational.
 Similarly, when laboratories are vacated, they must be left in a condition that is safe and suitable for a new occupant or other employees involved in renovation projects.